dipe/free-radical-specification/readme.md

 -   Regular surveys inquiring about the perceived performance of <a>Free Radicals</a>
 -   Transparency about the current work of <a>Free Radicals</a>, e.g. by publishing it on blogs
--   Regular updates on the self-improvement efforts undertaken by <a>Free Radical</a>
+-   Regular updates on the self-improvement efforts undertaken by <a>Free Radicals</a>

 ## Acknowledgements

 The following people have greatly contributed to this specification:

+-   Clemens Akens
 -   Peter Ehrenberg
 -   Helge
 -   Felicitas Kugland
+-   Mario Nebl
+-   Janno Rothfos
 -   Markus Wolf